phlex-ruby/morphlex/README.md

 2. a tiny DOM morphing function that can handle complex cases;
 3. a protocol for requesting the server return a specific fragment of a view by DOM id.

+Initially, we will build support for rendering fragments into [phlex](https://github.com/phlex-ruby/phlex) and [phlex-rails](https://github.com/phlex-ruby/phlex-rails).

 ## Current status

 We have a basic sketch of the morphing function in `src/morphlite.ts` that can handle simple cases.
 Now, we’re copying tests from [Morphdom](https://github.com/patrick-steele-idem/morphdom), [Idiomorph](https://github.com/bigskysoftware/idiomorph), [Alpine Morph](https://github.com/alpinejs/alpine/tree/main/packages/morph), and [nanomorph](https://github.com/choojs/nanomorph).